sefgsefg/FL-on-kubeflow/README.md

 ```
 Server
 ---
 We use Flask to create a server.
-Initially, we create a list to store client upload data and make a dictionary for sharing variables between client contexts.
+Initially, we create a list to store upload data from clients and make a dictionary for sharing variables between client contexts.

 ```
 app = Flask(__name__)